firstlink/Nemo_Guardrails/README.md

 ## Installation
 ***
 To install the required dependencies, you can use pipenv.
-First, make sure you have `Pipenv` installed on your system.
-Then, navigate to the root directory of this project and run:
+1. Make sure you have `Pipenv` installed on your system.
+2. Navigate to the root directory of this project and run: `pipenv install`
-`pipenv install`

 ## Dependencies
 ***